Breeze-wj/learngit/readme.txt

 This is git_test file!
 Creating a new branch is quick and simple.
 Switch to a new branch 'dev'
-Git is a free software...
+Git is a free software and very good software! by git_test